reviewboard/reviewboard/docs/manual/users/getting-started/settings.rst

 ======

-If Review Board has review groups, you can choose which groups you'd like to join using the check-boxes in this section.
+If Review Board has review groups, you can choose which groups you'd like to join using the checkboxes in this section.
 Review Requests which are assigned to groups that you are in will show up on your dashboard.